sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 be important later on when we want to take the transpose of generic matrices, but I'm getting ahead of myself.)

-But what if you want to use binary associative operators other than addition and multiplcation for the dot product?
+But what if you want to use binary associative operators other than addition and multiplication for the dot product?
 This is easy using Haskell's <code>Monoid</code> type class, and it plays nicely with the <code>Foldable</code> type class.
 In fact, it allows us to omit any mention of identity elements using the method <code>fold:: (Foldable t, Monoid m) => t m -> m</code>.
 We define an even